express-in-code-game/excode-design/README.md

 ## project pitch

-- *here should be a youtube link to a pitch video*
 - what's the point of the project ?
     - build a game and play events(tournaments)
     - thinking over micro/mechanics: players use programming language to complete scenarios' objectives